spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 * Default directory

   Install your license file in the directory ``/opt/intel/licenses/`` if you have write permission to it.
-This directory is inspected by all Intel tools and is therefore preferred as no further configuration steps are needed.
+This directory is inspected by all Intel tools and is therefore preferred, as no further configuration steps are needed.

   Create the directory if it does not yet exist.
 For the file name, either keep the downloaded name or use another suitably plain yet descriptive name that ends in ``.lic``.
 Set permissions such that the license file is accessible to the licensed users only.

 * Environment variable

   If you cannot use the default directory, but your system already has set the environment variable ``INTEL_LICENSE_FILE`` outside of Spack, then, if you have the necessary write permission, place your license file in one of the directories mentioned in this environment variable.
 Make the license file accessible to the licensed users only.

-    If your system has not yet set and used the environment variable ``INTEL_LICENSE_FILE``, you would be responsible to set it consistently and repeatedly, being stable across updates and re-installations.
+  If your system has not yet set and used the environment variable ``INTEL_LICENSE_FILE``, you could use it for the ``spack install`` stage and you would be responsible to set always set it consistently, and persistently across updates and re-installations.
 As this may be difficult in the long run, we recommend that you do *not* attempt to start using the variable solely for Spack.
 Instead, try the next option.

 * Spack-managed file

-    If you cannot install your license file in Intel's default directory or a location within a pre-existing ``INTEL_LICENSE_FILE`` variable, use the concept of a *Spack-global Intel license file*.
+  If you cannot install your license file in Intel's default directory or a location within a location of a pre-existing ``INTEL_LICENSE_FILE`` setting, use the concept of a *Spack-global Intel license file*.

-    To initialize this file, *copy* your downloaded license file to ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic``; create the ``intel``
-    directory if it does not yet exist.
+  To initialize this file, *copy* your downloaded license file to ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic``; create the ``intel`` directory if it does not yet exist.
 This is a one-time action.
 Once Spack's global Intel license file has been populated, no further action from you should be needed.

-    Spack will use this file for Intel tools installed within Spack only (i.e., under route 2 above), as follows: at the end of ``spack install intelfoo``, symbolic links to the global Intel license file will be placed in each directory where licensed Intel binaries were installed.
+  Spack will use this file for Intel tools installed within Spack only (i.e., under route 2. above), as follows: at the end of ``spack install intelfoo``, symbolic links to the global Intel license file will be placed in each directory where licensed Intel binaries were installed.

 When you run ``spack install intelfoo``, Spack inspects the license locations given above.
-If Spack cannot find a license, it will bring up an editor to populate the global Intel license file, ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic``.
-At this point, you can copy&paste the contents of *your* license file into this Spack-global Intel license file.
-This is an alternative way to initialize the latter, and, like initialization by copy, should be needed only once.
+If Spack cannot find a license, it will bring up an editor to populate the global Intel license file.
+At this point, you can copy&paste the contents of *your* license file into this file.
+This is an alternative way to initialize the Spack-global Intel license file and, like initialization by copy, should be needed only once.

 **TODO:**

 * Code this specific behavior (2018-05-16)
-* Note PR #6534 "Intel v18 License File Format Issue"
+* Note `PR #6534 "Intel v18 License File Format Issue"<https://github.com/spack/spack/issues/6534>`_.

 **************************************************
 Integration of Intel tools *external* to Spack
 **************************************************

+This section discusses item 1. from the `Introduction`_.

 A site that already uses Intel tools, especially licensed ones, will likely have some versions already installed on the system, especially at a time when